Brookhaven School District

-The Brookhaven School District is a public school district based in Brookhaven, Mississippi (USA).
+Brookhaven School District is a public school district serving the city of Brookhaven and surrounding areas in Lincoln County, Mississippi.

-In 2019 it had 2,800 students, with 65% being African-American.

-In 2019 the district allowed parents to ask for specific teachers, a "parental request" system with black and white parents actively using it.
+In 2019, it had 2,800 students, with 65% being African-American.
+In 2019, the district allowed parents to ask for specific teachers, a "parental request" system with black and white parents actively using it.
 As a result there are elementary classrooms that are majority white and some that are all black, which Adam Northam of The Clarion-Ledger states is a de facto racial segregation system.